 Schedule Preventive Dental Cleanings — Even if you don’t have any “natural” teeth, you should still plan to have regular dental cleanings with a hygienist.
 During these preventative care appointments, we’ll polish away any stain, but more importantly, remove buildup that accumulates around the implant structures themselves.
 That way we can prevent heavy areas of tartar buildup from causing a gum or bone infection.

 Communicate with Your Implant Specialist — Any time you’re noticing inflammation or redness around a dental implant, let your dental specialist know.
-Dr. Saunders will want to thoroughly examine the implant to screen for infections like peri-implantitis (the implant form of gum disease).
+Our doctors at PCE will want to thoroughly examine the implant to screen for infections like peri-implantitis (the implant form of gum disease).
 Since the gums and bone around your implant need to stay healthy, always share your findings with us.
 We’ll work closely with you to intercept problems before they evolve into something more serious.

 Dental implants offer the best return on investment when it comes to types of missing teeth treatments.
 Although something like dentures may seem the cheapest option, they can actually cost you more money over the course of your lifetime (because of relines, replacements, bone augmentation, etc.)

 Instead, why not enjoy the perks of our dental implants in The Woodlands and Conroe?
 Find out if you qualify for this state-of-the-art smile experience.
-Request your consultation with Dr. Kip Saunders today to learn more!
+Request your consultation with us today to learn more!